YiMihi/elm-with-jwt/outline.md

     - `let` in Elm is like constants in JS, they cannot be reassigned like variables
     - Type annotation syntax
         - `type alias Model`, `model : Model`
-        - `type alias` vs `type`
+        - `type` vs `type alias`
+            - `type`: creating a completely new type [Types](http://guide.elm-lang.org/types/)
-            - `type alias`: interchangeable with a record of this type
+            - `type alias`: interchangeable with a record of this type (provides more detail in one place while being less verbose when referencing later) [Type Aliases](http://guide.elm-lang.org/types/type_aliases.html)
-            - `type`: creating a new type
-            - _TODO: need elaboration on this_
         - `String -> String -> Int -> String` "function takes two strings and a number and returns a string"
-            - Currying: if you don't pass all the arguments, it gives you back another function that accepts whatever arguments are still needed
+            - Currying: if you don't pass all the arguments, it gives you back another function that accepts whatever arguments are still needed _(more on currying elsewhere, don't go into too much detail here)_

             ```
             function2 : Int -> String